 The data shows that when comparing pillion passengers and bodaboda operators, the latter are more likely to die as a result of a motorcycle crash, constituting 74% of the total number of deaths recorded during during the 18 months.
-There is an in question.
-It's difficult to ascertain whether these peaks are problematic year on year without more data to establish a trend.
+There is an evident peak in fatalities for both operators and passengers during December, which could be linked to the holiday season, or equally to the warmer weather at this time which might result in a reluctance to wear the appropriate protection.